microsoft/praxxis/getting_started.md

 prax o <name or ordinal> jupyter prax o <name or ordinal> ads
 ```
-opens notebooks in html, jupyter or Azure Data Studio, respectively.
+opens notebooks in HTML, Jupyter or Azure Data Studio, respectively.
 To open the notebook in vim, use the default command
 ```
 prax o <name or ordinal>